cguttweb/nuxt-portfolio-blog/content/posts/nuxt-fundamentals.md

 If you are using the folder structure important to note whatever this is called will show in routing so this is recommended for sub-routes.

+Look up nuxt-child...

 #### Linking between pages

 When routing between pages to often the generation of many requests you should use `<nuxt-link>` this wil prevent the default behaviour of generating an additional HTTP request and will instead function in the same way as a Single Page Application.

+#### Layouts

+An important one to create is an `error.vue` file as the name suggests if someone puts in the wrong link this is the page that will show.
+This is created the layouts folder but it works the same way as any Vue component.